Core Concepts

 SQL Server MERGE statements require a trailing semicolon.
 If you need to know what happened, return $action with the affected row data.

-record MergeResult(String mergeAction, Long employeeId, String name) {}
+public record MergeResult(String mergeAction, Long employeeId, String name) {}

 List<MergeResult> results = database.query("""